TaraRhoseyn/kicks_ecomm_store/README.md

 - VSCode was the IDE used to write the code for this project.
 The following extensions were used for this project:

-- *markdownlint*: to keep consistent styling on markdown files.
+- *markdownlint*: To keep consistent styling on markdown files.
+- *SpellChecker*: To spell check markdown files.
+- *TODO Highlight*: To keep track of outstanding tasks, bugs that need to be fixed and annotations throughout the development process.
+- *Tokyo Night*: For syntax highlighting & styling of VSCode.
+- *vscode-pdf*: To view the wireframes.pdf file within VSCode.
+- *Terminal Tools*: Provides buttons among terminal for command shorthands, making interacting with the terminal faster.

 ## Testing